saurabhburewar/GitRepoOrganizer/README.md

 1. For grouping, you need to follow a simple naming convention for your repos.
 All repos should be named in the manner - '{Group name}\_{Repo name}'
 For example, if you have 3 repos named 'Tree', 'Boosting', 'SVM' and you want to put them under a group named 'ML', then rename all 3 repos as 'ML_Tree', 'ML_Boosting', 'ML_SVM'.
+2. If you don't put a group name or your name doesn't have an underscore, then the repo will automatically go into the 'Others' group.
-2. Don't use multiple underscores in your repo names.
+3. Don't use multiple underscores in your repo names.

 Here's what it looks like - https://saurabhburewar.github.io/GitRepoOrganizer/